-To join the Register please contact the CDI Professional Development Manager, claire.johnson@thecdi.net. or Membership Services assistant, lyn.burgess@thecdi.net
+To join the Register please contact the CDI Head of Professional Development and Standards, claire.johnson@thecdi.net. or Membership Services Assistant, lyn.burgess@thecdi.net

 Joining the Register costs £55 with an annual renewal fee of £25 provided that you are a full CDI member.